 Student Travel Fund

 One of the most important (and exciting/sometimes terrifying) parts of being a student researcher is getting the opportunity to present your work at academic conferences.
 Some of the conferences that my students will attend to present their work include the Annual Meeting for the Society for the Scientific Study of Sexuality (SSSS), the Annual Convention for the Canadian Psychological Association, the International Association of Relationships Research Conference, and CONGRESS.
 Attending conferences provides students with experience presenting their research to other scholars, networking opportunities, and exposure to cutting edge research in their field from around the world.
 Travel to conferences is often beyond the budget of individual students, so additional help is often needed.
-In order to help as many of my students achieve their goals of presenting their research, I have created an Embarq Fund through Air Canada, in order to allow anyone to contribute to the KLB Research Student Travel Fund.
-All funds will be used to pay for student flights to conferences.
+In order to help as many of my students achieve their goals of presenting their research, I have created a Patron Page on the Patreon Funding Site, in order to allow anyone to contribute to the KLB Research Student Travel Fund.
 Want to contribute?
 Click Here!